e-v-o-l-v-e/local-content-share/README.md

   <a href="https://github.com/tanq16/local-content-share/actions/workflows/binary-build.yml"><img alt="Build Workflow" src="https://github.com/tanq16/local-content-share/actions/workflows/binary-build.yml/badge.svg"></a>&nbsp;<a href="https://github.com/tanq16/local-content-share/actions/workflows/docker-publish.yml"><img alt="Container Workflow" src="https://github.com/tanq16/local-content-share/actions/workflows/docker-publish.yml/badge.svg"></a><br>
   <a href="https://github.com/Tanq16/local-content-share/releases"><img alt="GitHub Release" src="https://img.shields.io/github/v/release/tanq16/local-content-share"></a>&nbsp;<a href="https://hub.docker.com/r/tanq16/local-content-share"><img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/tanq16/local-content-share"></a><br><br>
-  <a href="#screenshots">Screenshots</a> &bull; <a href="#installation-and-usage">Install & Use</a> &bull; <a href="#tips-and-notes">Tips & Notes</a>
+  <a href="#screenshots">Screenshots</a> &bull; <a href="#installation-and-usage">Install & Use</a> &bull; <a href="#tips-and-notes">Tips & Notes</a> &bull; <a href="#acknowledgements">Acknowledgements</a>
 </div>

 ---

-A simple self-hosted app for sharing text snippets and files within your local network across any device and a scratchpad.
-Think of this as a simple and elegant alternative to airdrop, local-pastebin and notepad.
+A simple self-hosted app for sharing text snippets and files within your local network across any device.
+It also includes and a notepad to throw rough notes in.
+Think of this as a simple and elegant alternative to airdrop, local-pastebin and a scratchpad.
 The primary features are:

 - Make plain text snippets available to view/share on any device in the local network
 - Upload files and make them available to view/download on any device in the local network
-- Built-in Scratchpad with both Markdown and Rich Text editing capabilities
+- Built-in Notepad with both Markdown and Rich Text editing capabilities
 - Rename text snippets and files uploaded to easily find them in the UI
 - Edit text snippets to modify their content as needed
 - Multi-file drag-n-drop (drop into the text area) support for uploading files
+- Configurable expiration per file or snippet for 1 hour, 4 hours, or 1 day

 From a technology perspective, the app boasts the following: